Video of his talk: https://www.youtube.com/watch?v=dP2nNhHalFY

 Soon to be a major motion picture starring Chris Hemsworth, Cillian Murphy, Ben Wishaw, and Brendan Gleeson, and directed by Ron Howard.The ordeal of the whaleship Essex was an event as mythic in the nineteenth century as the sinking of the Titanic was in the twentieth.
 In 1819, the Essex left Nantucket for the South Pacific with twenty crew members aboard.
 In the middle of the South Pacific the ship was rammed and sunk by an angry sperm whale.
 The crew drifted for more than ninety days in three tiny whaleboats, succumbing to weather, hunger, disease, and ultimately turning to drastic measures in the fight for survival.
 Nathaniel Philbrick uses little-known documents-including a long-lost account written by the ship’s cabin boy-and penetrating details about whaling and the Nantucket community to reveal the chilling events surrounding this epic maritime disaster.
 An intense and mesmerizing listen, In the Heart of the Sea is a monumental work of history forever placing the Essex tragedy in the American historical canon.

-Companion read: Moby Dick
+Side read: Moby Dick

 A revolutionary new appraisal of the Old West and the America it made

 The open range cattle era lasted barely a quarter-century, but it left America irrevocably changed.
 These few decades following the Civil War brought America its greatest boom-and-bust cycle until the Depression, the invention of the assembly line, and the dawn of the conservation movement.
 It inspired legends, such as that icon of rugged individualism, the cowboy.
 Yet this extraordinary time and its import have remained unexamined for decades.